 Need wifi?
 You can get it at every Douglas County Library location, even in small towns where it isn’t available anywhere else.

-As a boy, Douglas County Library System Director Harold A. Hayes was a reluctant reader.
-Then in sixth grade, at a library book sale, he found a young adult novel about a boy and his dogs that sparked a lifelong interest.
+When in sixth grade, at a library book sale, a boy found a young adult novel about a boy and his dogs that sparked a lifelong interest.

 Small-town social hubs provide important connections.

-Expert staff at 11 locations connect the community with computers, hundreds of thousands of books and the right answers to all the questions on the planet.
+Staff at library locations connect the community with computers, hundreds of thousands of books and the right answers to all the questions on the planet.